-Self-employed mortgage loans are a niche area.
-If you’re self-employed, getting a mortgage (whether to purchase or refinance) is challenging.
-Traditionally, underwriting guidelines require 2 years of tax returns, paychecks, and other proof of steady income that self-employed individuals typically lack.
+If you’re self-employed, getting a mortgage can be challenging.
+Traditional lenders require 2 years of tax returns, paychecks, and other proof of reliable income that you may lack.

-In the aftermath of the 2008 U.S. housing market crash, the Dodd-Frank Wall Street Reform and Consumer Protection Act was born.
-The law requires mortgage lenders to scrutinize a borrower’s “ability to repay” based on eight underwriting guidelines:
+QM stands for “qualified mortgage.”
+In the aftermath of the 2008 U.S. housing market crash, new federal legislation was enacted to require mortgage lenders to scrutinize a borrower’s “ability to repay” the loan based on eight underwriting guidelines:

 Lenders who strictly follow those guidelines are presumed to have complied with the ability-to-repay requirement and their mortgages are given safe harbor as “qualified mortgages” (QM).